Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 In 1832 A.D.
 Schoolcraft’s Itasca Fellowship located and discovered the sources of this storied work of nature, the Four-Eyed River.
 He identified Minnesota’s Lake Itasca as the River's true source.
 Schoolcraft had a background in classical studies—including the very Latin and Greek the slave Theron had taught to Stephanus and his family.
 The clever scholar even invented a brand-new name for the Great River Source, ‘Itasca.’
 The source of the Mississippi is named after "veritas" (truth) and "caput" (head)--meaning "true head" of the Great River.
 It announced Minnesota to the world before we were even a territory or could vote in Congress.

-This invention of Schoolcraft’s School preserved the knowledge of the ancient lost dream of Mediterranean hope—the freedom Stephanus and Theron sought.
+This invention of Schoolcraft’s School preserved the knowledge of the ancient lost dream of Minnesotum Mare Clarum hope—the freedom Stephanus and Theron sought.

-Through it all Latin--considered a universal language, was still being used in the 19th century!
-In fact when an Italian man called Columbus, from another center of trade on the Mediterrean like Stephanus, was still speaking Latin while chasing down a way to get to India.
-In 1477, before he set sail for Central America in 1492, he visited the farm Ingjaldshvöll in the land of Iceland.
+Through it all Latin--considered a universal language--was still being used in the 19th century!
+In fact an Italian man called Columbus, from another center of trade on the Mare Nostrum like Stephanus, was still speaking Latin while chasing down a way to get to India in the 15th Century.
+In 1477, before he set sail for Central America in 1492, he visited the farm Ingjaldshvöll in the island land of Iceland.
 Still in Stephanus’s new language of Latin.
-1500 hundred year’s after Stephanus, Columbus stayed the winter at that farm before he made his famous voyage to meet the Indians of North America.
+Fifteen hundred years after Stephanus, Columbus stayed the winter at that farm before he made his famous voyage to meet the Indians of North America.

 Book II – The Voice of God